-The AWPOC application documents the authorization of waiver services.
-The service coordinator identified through the local school system, along with the parent and the multidisciplinary team, identifies the waiver services that a participant needs to remain safely at home and in the community.
+The AWPOC software application documents the authorization of waiver services.
+The multidisciplinary team, identifies the waiver services that a participant needs to remain safely at home and in the community.
 The plan of care (POC) identifies the specific provider, the start and stop dates for each waiver service and the approved frequency and units of service to be delivered.
-Along with the POC, the service coordinator reviews with the family the technical eligibility criteria for the AW, the parents' Rights and Responsibilities, the families' appeal rights, and freedom of choice.
-These documents are included in the AWPOC application and must be maintained by MSDE.
+Along with the POC, the service coordinator reviews with the family the technical eligibility criteria for the Autism Waiver, the parents' rights and responsibilities, the families' appeal rights, and freedom of choice.
+These documents are included in the AWPOC software application and must be maintained by MSDE.